 Abstract

-Recent disease outbreaks have demonstrated the severe costs epidemics pose to human health and the global crises they can trigger.
+Recent disease outbreaks have demonstrated the severe health, economic, and political crises that epidemics can trigger.
 The rate of emergence of infectious diseases is accelerating and with deepening globalisation, pathogens are increasingly mobile.
 Yet the 2014-15 West African Ebola epidemic exposed major gaps in the world’s capacity to prevent and respond to epidemics.
-In the midst of the second largest-ever recorded Ebola outbreak in the Democratic Republic of the Congo, we reflect on six of the many lessons learned from the West African epidemic, focusing on progress made and challenges ahead in preparing for future threats.
-While Ebola and other emerging infections will remain a challenge for the years to come, by working in partnership and investing in robust people-centred health systems, it is within our power to be better prepared when they strike.
+In the midst of the world’s second largest-ever recorded Ebola outbreak in the Democratic Republic of the Congo, we reflect on six of the many lessons learned from the epidemic in West Africa, focusing on progress made and challenges ahead in preparing for future threats.
+While Ebola and other emerging infections will remain a challenge for the years to come, by working in partnership with affected communities and across sectors, and investing in robust health systems, it is within our power to be better prepared when they strike.

 Keywords